coveooss/coveo-python-oss/coveo-stew/README_MULTIPLE_LIBRARIES.md

 ## Repository structure

-To combine multiple projects in a repository, you need to respect the following:
+To combine multiple projects in a repository, you need to adhere to the following:

 1. At a defined root, such as the root of your repository or a folder within, create a new `pyproject.toml` file.
 It will be the dev environment; we will come back to this soon.
-2. Python libraries should then exist within that folder's hierarchy, in subfolders.
+2. Python libraries should then exist within that folder hierarchy, in subfolders.

 [The current repository](../) is a good example.
-The `pydev` environment is in the root's `pyproject.toml`, and subfolders contain the python libraries
+The `pydev` environment is in the root `pyproject.toml`, and subfolders contain the python libraries

 ## Python libraries structure